-Action 1 For Actions/Services not included as con ntributing to mee ting the Increased or Improv ed Services Requiremer nt: Students to be Served ⊠ AII □ S tudents with Disabilities 🔲 [[Specific Student Group(s)] Location(s) Specific Schools: DS pecific Grade spans OR For Actions/Services included as contributing to meeting the Increased or Improved Services Requirement: Students to be Served ☐ English Learn ers Low Income Scope of S Gervices LEA-wide Group(s) Schoolwide OR Limited to Unduplicated Student Location(s) ☐ All schools Specific Schools: Sp ecific Grade spans: ACTIONS/SERVICES 2017-18 2018-19 2019-20 ☐ New ☐ Modified ☐ Unchanged ☐ New ☐ Modified ☐ U Jnchanged ☐ New All schools will provide standards-aligned core curriculum, assessment and high quality instruction to prepare all students to graduate college and career ready.
-A. CUSD will recruit and retain highly qualified appropriately credentialed teachers.
-Recruitment will include participation in county-wide job fairs, partnerships with local universities, and student-teacher placement coordinators.
-Retention of teachers will be measured by coordinated professional development with input from CUSD Department/Grade Level lead teachers and participation in BTSA.
-B. Students will receive instruction that is aligned to adopted CA Content Standards and Frameworks, including TK-12 transition to Next Generation Science Standards and new CA History Social Science Framework.
-Continue as in 17-18, with em A. Transitions to NGSS and r Framework, arts integration a integration.
-Administer Field California Science Test (CAS 5, 8, and once in high school new HSS and STEAM Test of ST) for grades A. Trans arts integ Operatio school (7 e as in previous years, with emphasis on: itions to NGSS and new HSS Framework, gration and STEAM integration.
-Administer and CAST for grades 5, 8, and once in high FBD). ment HSS instructional materials per 2018
+Action 1 For Actions/Services not included as co ntributing to meet ting the Increased or Im proved Services Re equirement: Students to be Served ⊠ AII □ St tudents with Disabilities ☐ [Specific Student : Group(s)] Location(s) ⊠ All schools ☐ Specific Schools: Specific Grade spans OR For Actions/Services included as contrib outing to meeting the Increased or Impro ved Services Requi rement: Students to be Served ☐ English Learn ers ☐ Low Income Scope of S Services Schoolwide OR Location(s) ☐ All schools ☐ Specific Schools: Specific Grade spans: ACTIONS/SERVICES 2017-18 2018-19 2019-20 ☐ New ☐ Modified ☐ Unchanged ☐ New ☑ Modified Unchanged ☐ New ☐ Modified ☐ Unchanged All schools will provide standards curriculum, assessment and high quality prepare all students to graduate college ready.
+A. CUSD will recruit and retain highly qualific credentialed teachers.
+Recruitment will inclin county-wide job fairs, partnerships with leand student-teacher placement coordinate teachers will be measured by coordinate development with input from CUSD December 1 Level lead teachers and participation in BTS.
+Students will receive instruction that is alical CA Content Standards and Frameworks, transition to Next Generation Science Standards. y instruction to ege and career lied appropriately ude participation ocal universities, ors.
+Retention of ted professional epartment/Grade SA. igned to adopted including TK-12 Continue as in 17-18, w A. Transitions to NGSS Framework, arts integra integration.
+Administer F California Science Test 5, 8, and once in high so B. Implement new HSS materials per CA 2018 F CUSD adoption process (Year 1).
+Consider new materials for Science per of Education adoption.
+H. Implement necessary and new HSS tion and STEAM Field Test of (CAST) for grades chool (TBD). instructional HSS adoption and recommendations instructional er 2018 State Board Continue as in previous years, with emphasis on: A. Transitions to NGSS and new HSS Framework, arts integration and STEAM integration.
+Administer Operational CAST for grades 5, 8, and once in high school (TBD).
+B. Implement HSS instructional materials per 2018 HSS adoption per adoption process recommendations (Year 2).
+H. Implement necessary changes to health instruction based on 17-18 evaluation.